 Refund of rental bond (Form 4)

-- release any undisputed amounts of the bond (if appropriate)
+- releases any undisputed amounts

-- hold any disputed amounts
+- holds any disputed amount/s, and

 Where a bond loan is still outstanding, the loan balance will be deducted from the tenant’s refund amount and paid directly to the Department of Housing and Public Works.

-Lodging your form
+Lodging the form

+Only original, signed forms should be submitted to the RTA.
 Faxed, emailed or photocopied forms will not be accepted.